What Will You Do All Day?

 Volunteering is what I’d recommend first if you don’t already have an idea of your own for how to give purpose to your new life overseas.

-Now that I’ve built my own bar here at Los Islotes, I don’t want to risk making one of my bar stools a permanent perch.
+With my own bar in place at Los Islotes, I don’t want to risk making one of my bar stools a permanent perch.